SanjitRaman/RISC-V-cpu/statements/sriyesh.md

 Along with the new registers, we had to add new multiplexers to incorporate the changes to logic for the next PC value.
 This also involved moving the PCSrc logic determined by flags fed by the ALU into the control unit into a new module.
 This is as the control unit and ALU were in different stages of the pipeline.
 Alongside this, there was an additional mux implemented for selecting SrcB between immediates and register outputs.
 Which can be seen in the schematic below:

 ![Pipeline Schematic](/images/pipelined_schematic.png)

+## Reflection

+I think overall the pipelined implementation went well.
+In future however, I would like to trace through each stage and try spot any optimisations for the system.